ericwkw/football_stats_app/sql/fixes/RLS_OPTIMIZATION.md

 ## Implementation

-Two SQL files were created to address this issue:
+SQL files created to address these issues:

 1. `fix_teams_rls_policy.sql` - Fixes only the `teams` table RLS policy
-2. `fix_all_rls_policies.sql` - Comprehensive fix for all tables with this issue
+2. `fix_all_rls_policies.sql` - Comprehensive fix for the function evaluation issue
+3. `fix_matches_rls_policy.sql` - Fixes the multiple permissive policies issue for the matches table

 The setup scripts (`complete_database_setup.sql` and `SUPABASE_SETUP.md`) were also updated to use the optimized approach for future deployments.

 ## Additional Information

-This optimization follows the recommendation from Supabase documentation for handling RLS policies efficiently.
+These optimizations follow the recommendations from Supabase documentation for handling RLS policies efficiently.
 For more information, see the [Supabase RLS documentation](https://supabase.com/docs/guides/auth/row-level-security).